ekinyucel/go-csvtojson/ReadME.md

 # CSV > JSON converter
-The application converts csv files to json formatted files.
+This small converter helps us to convert CSV files to JSON file.
+Later on I am planning to make a general converter which supports different file formats

-CSV files inside the given directory are being converted into JSON formatted files.
-I decided to declare a cron job for observing the directory every minute for new CSV files.
-If there is a unconverted CSV file inside the directory, then the conversion will take place.
+CSV files in the given directory are being converted into JSON formatted files.
+Each second application tracks the directory for new CSV files.
+So once the application is up, new CSV files can be added under directory.

-At first, I decided to create a file converter on server which receives csv files from a message queue or by file upload.
-Then the each minute file conversion will take place.

-It is not a production scale application obviously.
-My intention is to learn and experiment something on my own.
-If anyone has an idea,the contributions and feedbacks are welcomed.

 # How to
 CSV files should be added to the given directory.
 The folder path should be passed as a flag parameter as given below